-The Combined Plan's allocation methodology to allocate fiscal year 2022 activity between the four main divisions (General Division, DOT, DWSD, and Library) is dependent upon each revenue or expense type.
+The Combined Plan's allocation methodology to allocate fiscal year 2024 activity between the four main divisions (General Division, DOT, DWSD, and Library) is dependent upon each revenue or expense type.
 Below is a description of the allocation methodology used by the Combined Plan.
 Where applicable, the allocation methodology outlined in the pension reporting agreement was utilized.

-Investment Income - Investment income (including income from securities lending activity) and investment expenses were allocated to the divisions, with the exception of the allocation between DWSD-R and GLWA, based on the net position of each division compared to total net position (excluding the Annuity Savings Fund) as of fiscal year ended June 30, 2021.
+Investment Income - Investment income (including income from securities lending activity) and investment expenses were allocated to the divisions, with the exception of the allocation between DWSD-R and GLWA, based on the net position of each division compared to total net position (excluding the Annuity Savings Fund) as of fiscal year ended June 30, 2024.
 The investment income and expenses allocated were after adjusting for interest credited to the Annuity Savings Fund.

-Administrative Expenses - In accordance with Section 2.3 of the pension reporting agreement, DWSD-R and GLWA's collective allocable share of administrative expenses of approximately \$888,000 has been allocated to the general division.
-Correspondingly, the expenses transferred to the general division are offset by a \$2.5 million contribution made by DWSD-R and GLWA, collectively, for administrative expenses, which was credited to the general division.
-This will occur until 2023, at which point the City and GLWA will mutually determine and resolve whether any aggregate over- or underpayment will impact the obligation of DWSD-R and GLWA to make payments to GRS under the pension reporting agreement.
+Administrative Expenses - In accordance with Section 2.3 of the pension reporting agreement, DWSD-R and GLWA's collective allocable share of administrative expenses through fiscal year 2023 had been allocated to the general division.
+Correspondingly, the expenses transferred to the general division were offset by a \$2.5 million contribution made by DWSD-R and GLWA, collectively, for administrative expenses, which was credited to the general division.
+This occurred until 2023, at which point the City and GLWA were to mutually determine and resolve whether any aggregate over- or underpayment will impact the obligation of DWSD-R and GLWA to make payments to GRS under the pension reporting agreement.
+As of June 30, 2023, the aggregate excess of administrative expenses paid by DWSD-R and GLWA were \$12,961,567.
+As of June 30, 2024, the City and GLWA have not formally agreed to a resolution of this excess.

-Contributions - In fiscal year 2022, the Plan received contributions from the divisions and the Foundation for Detroit's Future.
-The employer contributions were allocated between the divisions according to which division the contribution was received from, with the exception of DWSD-R and GLWA's collective payments of \$45,400,00, which were allocated as outlined in the POA and/or the pension reporting agreement (see below).
-Of the total payment of \$45,400,000, \$2,500,000 reflects DWSD-R and GLWA's agreed-upon share of administrative expenses which, per the pension reporting agreement, is to be transferred to the credit of the general division.
+Contributions - In fiscal year 2024, the Plan received contributions from the divisions, the Foundation for Detroit's Future, and a one-time State of Michigan pension grant.
+The employer contributions were allocated between the divisions according to which division the contribution was received from.
 The payment from the Foundation was allocated based on a common understanding from the bankruptcy proceedings, which was ultimately determined by the City of Detroit and agreed to by the other divisions.
-The Foundation proceeds were allocated solely to the general division and DOT in proportion to their respective net pension liability as determined by the City's actuary as of June 30, 2022.
+The Foundation proceeds were allocated solely to the general division and DOT in proportion to their respective net pension liability as determined by the City's actuary as of June 30, 2024.
+The State of Michigan pension grant was allocated between the general division and DOT given these were the two divisions that were under 60% funded as of the 2020 actuarial valuation that was used to apply for the grant.